TinNova/android-tech-assessment/README.md

 - Hilt
 - Retrofit

+The skeleton contains a set of mistakes with different severity which are placed across the whole codebase.
-Feel free to change the project structure as you see fit, or add any dependencies you think are necessary to complete the challenge.
+Feel free to change the project structure and code as you see fit, or add any dependencies you think are necessary to complete the challenge.

 ## Challenge

+Please, try to keep the implementation time within 2 hours.
+This is not a hard requirement, but we would be happy if you do not spend your whole weekend on it :)

 Given the acceptance criteria below, you should identify the missing parts of the code and implement them.
+You also should find as much mistakes and errors as you can and fix them or if fix would be time consuming from your perspective, create new .md file and describe your observations and how would you fix the spotted problems.

-While the feature itself is pretty simple, we encourage you to be creative and demonstrate your expertise when it comes to architecture, user experience, and overall best practices.
+While the feature itself is pretty simple, we encourage you to be creative and demonstrate your expertise when it comes to architecture, user experience, overall best practices and attention to details.
-We understand working on such a task can be pretty time consuming so your solution doesn't have to be perfect, but it should be good enough to give us an idea of your skills and how you approach a task.
+We understand working on such a task can be time consuming so we do not expect you to provide an app with perfect UI or advanced gradle configuration.
+Tests are entirely optional.

 ## Acceptance criteria